jicarretero/FILAB-Canopus/README.md

     $ source venv/bin/activate
     $ pip install -r requirements.txt

-Once done this, we should edit ``config.ini`` file to configure things.
+Once done this, we should edit ``config.ini`` file to configure things:
     [keystone]
     # User who can do a password change.
 This is usually an admin user.
 And its password
     user=admin